kwebio/kweb-docs/faq.rst

 I have a question not answered here
 -----------------------------------

-Feel free to `ask us a question <https://github.com/kwebio/core/issues/new>`_ on Github Issues.
+Feel free to `ask us a question <https://github.com/kwebio/core/issues/new>`_ on Github Issues, but please search first to see whether it has already been answered.